irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Run less on a file, then page up and around the file.
 Try searching for a specific word.
 Quickly navigate to the beginning or the end of the file.= $ less /c/Git\ hub/textfile.txt

 9. history
+Quiz
+What is the command to clear the terminal?=